Pour Over Coffee Using the Nee Coffee Dripper

 #2 Rinse Filter (optional)

 You can rinse the filter before brewing.
-Most coffee professionals advise doing this step.
-It removes any paper residue taste and also serves to preheat the porcelain dripper.
+Most coffee professionals advise doing this step, which removes any paper residue taste and also preheats the porcelain dripper.
 But you don’t have to.
-If you can’t detect paper taste in a non-rinsed filter, then feel free to skip this step.
+Feel free to skip this step if you can’t detect paper taste in a non-rinsed filter.

 #3 Add Ground Coffee